Skip to main content

 Verdict

 Book La Passagère if you want a Michelin-starred meal with one of the most compelling dining settings on the Côte d'Azur.
-The combination of a seafront terrace at the Hôtel Belles Rives, Mediterranean-driven creative cuisine, and a Michelin star earned in 2024 makes this one of the stronger cases for a special-occasion dinner between Nice and Cannes.
-Book at least four to six weeks out in peak summer season — this is not a walk-in proposition.
+The combination of a seafront terrace at the Hôtel Belles Rives, Mediterranean-driven creative cuisine, a Michelin star earned in 2024 makes this one of the stronger cases for a special-occasion dinner between Nice and Cannes.
+Book at least four to six weeks out in peak summer season; this is not a walk-in proposition.

 The Experience

 La Passagère sits within the Hôtel Belles Rives at 33 boulevard Édouard-Baudoin in Juan-les-Pins, a property with a documented connection to F. Scott and Zelda Fitzgerald's time on the Riviera in the 1920s.
-That history is ambient rather than intrusive — what you actually notice when you arrive is the terrace, which looks directly out over the sea toward the Estérel mountains.
+That history is ambient rather than intrusive; what you actually notice when you arrive is the terrace, which looks directly out over the sea toward the Estérel mountains.
 For a celebration dinner, the setting does significant work before the food arrives.

 The terrace is the right seat for a warm evening.
 The room earned a Michelin "Remarkable" designation alongside its star, which acknowledges both kitchen and setting as part of the experience.
 If you are booking for a birthday, anniversary, or a significant dinner, the terrace view at dusk is one of the more credible backdrops available at this price point on the French Riviera.
-Request it explicitly when you reserve , do not assume it is automatic.
+Request it explicitly when you reserve, do not assume it is automatic.

 At €€€€ pricing, expect a per-head spend in line with other single-star hotel restaurants in the South of France.
 For regional context: Mirazur in Menton operates at a higher tier (three stars), while La Table du Castellet in Le Castellet offers a comparable starred experience further west along the coast.
 La Passagère sits comfortably in the middle ground: serious enough to anchor a special trip, accessible enough that it does not require the same level of planning as a three-star reservation.